 But I’m rambling.

-With the rain completely gone, I followed my Instagram-induced curiosity to the mythical beasts on the Pohjola Insurance Building.
+After the rain stopped, I followed my Instagram-induced curiosity to the Pohjola Insurance Building mythical beasts.
 And then a momentary sadness hit.
 I was leaving Helsinki the next day.
 I definitely felt I was far from exploring everything.
 What if I had missed a crucial site that could unlock all of what makes Helsinki, Helsinki?
 Should I have not skipped most of the museums?
 Should I have crammed all I could see in Helsinki in three days and leave the detours out of it?

 I could have, but then this blog wouldn’t be this blog.